If you put six Indian cooks together you will get seven opinions on how to make naan. And all would likely be right.

 This recipe uses atta, a whole wheat flour made from hard wheat.
 These wheats have a high protein and gluten content and make a strong dough.
 Atta is readily available from good supermarkets or Indian grocers.

 The next main ingredient is the liquid added to the flour to make the dough.
 Opinions abound.
-These include milk, water, yoghurt or a combination of some or all them.
+These include milk, water, yoghurt, or a combination of them.
 This recipe uses whey, which is the by-product of making paneer.
 Our recipe for paneer will produce more than enough whey to make the naan described below.
 No whey?
 Try a mix of half water, half yoghurt.

 Should you add seeds, such as nigella or carom?
 Should they be mixed into the dough, or sprinkled after cooking?
 We use neither, but your personal preferences will dictate otherwise.
 Whatever you do, be careful in their use, as a little of them goes a long way.
 Think half-teaspoon quantities for the complete recipe.

 The last point of contention is how to serve the naan.
 In some places, they brush the naan with water to stop it drying out.
 We use melted ghee, which is quite common.
 Garnish with seeds, as mentioned above?
 Garnish with finely chopped coriander stalks?
 Up to you.
 Just be subtle.